 To date, SM Foundation has already conducted 90 trainings, benefitting 11,329 farmers from 1,830 barangays nationwide.
 By the end of 2015, SM Foundation targets to complete its 100th batch of trainees, for a projected total of 13,000 farmer-graduates.

 “Formosa watermelons are the sweetest,” Farmer Lope Leonido said during the harvest festival as he shows off the fruits of his 12-week training under the KSK program.

 Leonido expressed his joy in being able to take part of the KSK training program.
 Father to 11 kids, he now feels more confident that he can properly provide food on the table for his entire family.

 Housewife and mother to nine children, Julia Malinao wanted to help support her husband who works as a farmer by taking part in the KSK program.
 She said that everything she learned from the 12-week program, she shared with him.

 Aside from growing eggplant, tomato, and banana in their backyard, they’ve also started planting sweet corn.

 Malinao proudly said that after only 70 days into the program, their income increased to as much as Php 3,000.

-Through her earnings, Oquino was able to recently enroll her child to college at the East Visayas State University.
+Through her earnings, Oquino was able to recently enroll her child in college at East Visayas State University.

-Ben Indic, father to 3 kids, expressed his gratitude to SM Foundation and Harbest for the knowledge imparted to him through the KSK training.
+Ben Indic, the father of 3 kids, expressed his gratitude to SM Foundation and Harbest for the knowledge imparted to him through the KSK training.